 Coastal tank barge utilization levels during 2022 averaged in the low-90% range in the 2022 first and second quarters and low to mid-90% range during the 2022 third and fourth quarters as there was modest improvement in customer demand.
-For 2021, coastal tank barge utilization levels averaged in the mid-70% range during the 2021 first quarter, the low to mid-70% range during the 2021 second quarter, the mid-70% range during the 2021 fourth quarter.
+For 2021, coastal tank barge utilization levels averaged in the mid-70% range during the 2021 first quarter, the low to mid-70% range during the 2021 second quarter, the mid-70% range during the 2021 third quarter and the 90% range during the 2021 fourth quarter.
 The increase in coastal tank barge utilization during the 2021 fourth quarter was primarily due to the retirement of underutilized barges in the 2021 third quarter.
 Barge utilization in the coastal marine fleet continued to be impacted by the oversupply of tank barges in the coastal industry during 2022 and 2021.